johndohoneyjr/legacyaspondocker/README.md

 ## Accessing an Azure SQL Database
 It's often the case that an application need to access an SQL database.
 For migration to Azure, Azure SQL database is a really good option.
 This section covers how to setup the database driver so that ADODB code can use an Azure SQL database.

 Firstly, the driver needs to be installed in the container.
-There are several ways to do this, but the following creates a systme DSN that the application can use.
-I followed some advice from here https://dotnet-cookbook.cfapps.io/kubernetes/asp-with-odbc/
+There are several ways to do this, but the following creates a system DSN that the application can use.
+Reference: https://dotnet-cookbook.cfapps.io/kubernetes/asp-with-odbc/
 ```
 RUN Add-OdbcDsn -Name "SampleDSN" `
                 -DriverName "\"ODBC Driver 13 For SQL Server\"" `